Aug 28, 2020

 - Costs to get your license back

-A stunt driving charge could also get you put into the high risk auto insurance category.
-This will increase your insurance rates greatly for a number of years.
-You could have issues renewing your policy and finding insurance in the future.
+A stunt driving charge could also get you put into the high-risk auto insurance category.
+This will increase your insurance costs greatly for a number of years.
+You could have issues renewing your car insurance and getting insured in the future.

 FAQs On Stunt Driving In Ontario